 For instance, if a CDN provider does not have server nodes in a particular geographical area, you may find that your site’s resources take longer to load for users in that area than if you had the resources hosted on a server in that place.
 In this case, using a CDN may not offer any performance benefits.

 For this reason, you must do thorough homework on a potential CDN provider before signing up.
 You want to ensure that they have adequate coverage for all places where the majority of your target users reside.

 Overall, a CDN provides many performance benefits for your website.
 By distributing bandwidth across multiple server nodes, a CDN may help reduce load on your main host.
 This does not automatically eliminate your server’s performance issues, but can go a long way toward offering your users with a smooth experience while browsing your website.

 That said, keep in mind that a CDN is not an absolute necessity and in many cases your website may still perform well without using one.
 Still, chances are it would probably perform better with one.
 If you are running a highly trafficked, mission-critical WordPress website, you stand to reap the biggest performance benefits a CDN offers and you should definitely consider it as part of your optimization tools.

 Be sure to do your homework before selecting a CDN provider because the benefits you stand to reap will depend on the provider you choose, too.
 Not sure where to start looking?
 Your hosting provider may already offer caching (we use WPEngine here at WPExplorer, and they take care of everything for us).
-But if your host doesn’t offer a caching service, checkout our article on free CDN services or our review of MaxCDN.
+But if your host doesn’t offer a caching service, checkout our article on free CDN services.
 There are tons of great options to choose from.